Gestational Diabetes Test Prep | 3 & 1 Hour Glucose Test Instructions & Expectations

 If you have a negative reaction to the drink when you take the gestational diabetes one hour test don’t assume that it means you’ve failed!
 Ironically it was with my second pregnancy (when the test didn’t affect me near as much) that I ended up failing it.

-A few things I recommend to prepare:
+A few things I recommend to prepare for the 1 hour glucose tolerance test:

 1. Bring a few snacks and a water bottle along with you to have immediately afterwards.